calliope-project/euro-calliope/README.md

 ## Repo structure

-* `build/model`: contains the entire model after the generation step, including Calliope definition files and data (does not exist initially)
+* `build/model`: Contains the entire model after the build step, including Calliope definition files and data (does not exist initially).
+* `config`: Files with configuration parameters which influence the model build process.
+* `data`: Small input data used within the model build process.
-* `src`: contains the source data and source code to generate the model
+* `docs`: Documentation of the model and the build process.
-* `envs`: contains files defining the environment to run the built steps in
+* `envs`: Files defining the conda environment which are used to build the model.
+* `rules`: Snakemake workflows defining the build process.
+* `src`: Contains the source code to build the model.
-* `tests`: contains a test usage of the model
+* `tests`: Contains a test usage of the model.

 ## Run the tests